Georgie Aldous: Career

+Business ventures

 Georgie Cosmetics

-In 2019, Aldous launched his eponymous make-up brand Georgie Cosmetics, which was dissolved in 2022 for unknown reasons.
+In 2019, Aldous launched his eponymous make-up brand Georgie Cosmetics (stylized as GEORGIE COSMETICS), which was dissolved in 2022 for unknown reasons.

 Pembroke Avenue

 On 5 November 2025, Aldous launched his independent fragrance brand Pembroke Avenue in memory of his late mother Tracy Paulette Alford who died on 11 January 2022 from Non-Hodgkin lymphoma.
+In May 2026, Aldous paused running the brand due to his mental health and ADHD diagnosis.

 Social activism

 Online pharmacies

-Aldous campaigns for tighter restrictions on weight loss drugs.
+Aldous campaigned for tighter restrictions on weight loss drugs.
 In 2024, he was hospitalized for side effects from using Mounjaro, including tachycardia, panic attacks and panic disorder.
-He is now calling for online pharmacies to carry out stricter checks when issuing prescriptions for weight loss medication, and launched a petition in 2025 for the government to review the regulations for weight loss injections, as he feels that "the regulations for weight loss injections purchased publicly and privately are not strong enough to protect the user on their journey."
+He called for online pharmacies to carry out stricter checks when issuing prescriptions for weight loss medication, and launched a petition in 2025 for the government to review the regulations for weight loss injections, as he feels that "the regulations for weight loss injections purchased publicly and privately are not strong enough to protect the user on their journey."

 Animal rights

 Aldous told British clothing brand New Look in an interview when he became their first male beauty model in 2017, that he believes "an animal shouldn't have to suffer for makeup", and that he would "never want to put an animal through suffering" for him to "look good".
 Aldous also stated that "there are so many brands that aren't testing on animals so there is no reason why you can't choose cruelty-free."